googleapis/gaxios/README.md

     // The amount of time to initially delay the retry, in ms.  Defaults to 100ms. retryDelay?: number;

-  },
+    // Function to invoke which returns a promise.
+After the promise resolves,
+    // the retry will be triggered.
+If provided, this will be used in-place of
+    // the `retryDelay`
+    retryBackoff?: (err: GaxiosError, defaultBackoffMs: number) => Promise<void>; },

   // Enables default configuration for retries.